dinoboff/github-tools/README.rst

  * Python 2.5+.

-It currently has only been tested on Ubuntu 8.04 (and Git built from source) with Python 2.5.
+It currently has only been tested on Ubuntu 8.04 (and Git built from source) with Python 2.5 and Mac OS X 10.6 with python 2.6.

-It should work on os X. For Windows, It should work as long as `GitPython <http://pypi.python.org/pypi/GitPython/>`_ does.
+For Windows, It should work as long as
+`GitPython <http://pypi.python.org/pypi/GitPython/>`_ does.
 However since it simply  start ``git`` subprocesses to work, it might be difficult to use with Git installers like `msysgit <http://code.google.com/p/msysgit/>`_ or `gitextensions <http://code.google.com/p/gitextensions/>`_.

 Installation